 Cursor path enables you to simulate mouse movements and clicks, which is extremely useful for software training.
-Today’s article will show you how to add cursor paths to your project.
+Today’s tutorial will show you how to add cursor paths to your project.

 Adding Cursor Paths

 Step 1: Select the slide you want to insert a cursor path.
 Remember that only one cursor path can be added to each slide.

 Step 2: Click the Annotations tab > Cursor Path.

 The cursor path will appear in the current slide.
 Each cursor path has a start point (1), an end point (2), and a dotted line (3) presenting the movement of the pointer between these two points.